 2. Recruiters and Hiring Managers see the difference: We’ve had recruiters tell us that coached clients are focused, know themselves well and can readily relate their success stories to employers’ needs.
 Thus coached candidates have a much better chance of recruiters presenting them to client companies.

 3. Custom help for YOU: A career coach gives you help tailored to YOU.
 Not off-the-shelf, not cookie-cutter program but instead attention to just you, what's genuine for you, what's real for you, what fits YOU.
-Unless someone spends time with you, like a coach, you just can’t find this level of help otherwise.
+No AI-powered tool can do this, either, because unless someone spends time with you, like a coach, you just can’t find this level of help otherwise.

 4. Seeing what you have to offer even more readily than you can: That's what a career coach can do: You are too close to yourself to see things about you, even positive things that the coach can see – and discuss with you.
 They will be more objective than you, able to see your gifts and how they can be applied in the real world.

 5. Coaches help you generate new ideas and new strategies you can’t readily see: Sure, candidates come up with strategies on their own that can work.
 But what happens if they don't work -- where do you go from there?
 A coach will help you develop new strategies and methods as you go along in the job search.
 They get to know you so they can spot potential and opportunity you can’t see because you’re too close to you, the “product”.
 Even your friends and family are too close to you.
 A coach gives you perspective on developments in your search, so that you know what you can do something about, and what you can't.
 A good coach helps you even if it’s YOU that’s getting in your way!

 6. Confidence, perspective and a sense of “I can DO this!”: Career coaches will help you build on and communicate successes, usually reducing the syndrome of “I was perfect for that job but didn’t even get an interview….”
 More interviews = more offers.